 For many countries, tourism is one of the largest industries in their domestic economies.
-Tourist business is always trying to keep pace with time and to step up the game with new technology.
+The tourist business is always trying to keep pace with time and to step up the game with new technology.
 Especially now, when the dominant part of travelers are the millennials.
 Augmented reality in tourism has a great potential to enhance travelers’ experiences.
-New AR mobile apps provide useful information, navigation, guides and translations.
+New AR mobile apps provide useful information, navigation, guides, and translations.

 Hospitality sector has been one of the first to implemented AR.
 You may wonder in which way hotels can use augmented reality and be surprised by the range of options.